RobertARandolph/AdmiralBumbleBee.com/Health.md

   * I'll usually wear earplugs underneath them as well.
 * [Green Light](https://hms.harvard.edu/news/green-light-migraine-relief) - I discovered this on my own, and out of curiosity found that it appears to have been independently discovered elsewhere.
 It doesn't fix the problem, but I can tolerate slightly brighter green light than any other part of the spectrum.
 * [Costa del mar Fisch Sunglasses](https://www.costadelmar.com/en-us/sunglasses/FS-97963495707) - I wear these indoors, with lights off.
 It makes a tremendous difference.
+* Spicy Foods - I can't do this anymore, but when I was younger, finding the **HOTTEST** of hot sauces and punishing myself with it would almost instantly cure the migraine.
+This 'treatment' brought its own host of issues though :)
 * French fries - Yep, french fries again.
 15-30 minutes of mild relief.

 ### Diet